tommywalsh/csotp/README.md

 ### Leaky abstractions

-I do understand that music-playing software needs to have concepts like "queues", "playlists", "shuffle", "repeat", and "consume".
+I do understand that music-playing software needs to have concepts like "queues", "playlists", "shuffle", "repeat", and "consume" **internally**.
 But, as a user, I rarely care about such things, and I don't usually want to adjust them all independently -- they should normally be hidden away.

 For example, there is a difference between "listening to my music collection" and "listening to one